Rokucraft/RokuWiki/docs/roleplay/bending-mastery-system.md

 ## Lesson Structure

 ### Water
-Waterbending students can choose the regular or healing path to mastery.
+Waterbending students can choose to follow the traditional or healing path to mastery.
+If choosing the healing path, offensive lessons will be replaced by healing lessons.

 1. Basic water control
 2. Movement